UBC-MDS/canadian_heritage_funding/README.md

 [here](https://github.com/mwidjaja1/DSOnMacARM/blob/main/README.md) for
 more info.

-To replicate the analysis, clone this Github repository, install the dependencies, and run the following commands at the command line/terminal from the root directory of the project:
+### To replicate the analysis
+Clone this Github repository, install the dependencies, and run the following commands at the command line/terminal from the root directory of the project:

     make all